 What is an overdraft?

 An overdraft occurs when you don’t have enough money available in your account to cover a transaction.

 What are Overdraft Services?

-Atlantic Union Bank offers four options for Overdraft Services and allows you to make selections for how transactions are managed when you don’t have enough money in your account.
+Atlantic Union Bank offers four options for Personal Overdraft Services and allows you to make selections for how transactions are managed when you don’t have enough money in your account.
 Learn more about Overdraft Services.